vicky1997/mcdust/docs/source/dustdynamics.rst

 Dust dynamics
 =============

-The transport of dust particles is determined the disk properties (radial drift, settling) and the turbulence levels of the disk (diffusion).
+The transport of dust particles is determined by the disk properties (radial drift, settling, turbulence).
 We briefly explain the different components of the dust velocites in this section.
 For further detail we refer the reader to Drazkowska et al 2013.

 Radial velocity